Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of weak solutions: Abstract

 \section{Abstract}

 This work is part of a general study on the long-term safety of the geological repository of nuclear wastes.
-A diffusion equation with a moving boundary in one dimension is introduced and studied.
+A diffusion equation with a moving free boundary in one dimension is introduced and studied.
 The model describes some mechanisms involved in corrosion processes at the surface of carbon steel canisters in contact with a claystone formation.
-The main objective of the paper is to prove the existence of global weak solutions to the problem.
-For this, a semi-discrete in time minimizing movements scheme \textit{\`a la De Giorgi} is introduced.
-First, the existence of solutions to the scheme is established and then, using \textit{a priori} estimates, it is proved that as the time step goes to zero these solutions converge up to extraction towards a weak solution to the free boundary model.
+The main objective of the paper is to prove the existence of weak solutions to the problem which are maximal in time.
+For this, a time semidiscrete minimizing movements scheme based on a Wasserstein-like distance is introduced.
+The existence of solutions to the scheme is proved.
+Then, using \textit{a priori} estimates, it is shown that as the time step goes to zero these solutions converge up to extraction towards a maximal weak solution to the free boundary model.

-\keywords{Corrosion model, moving boundary problem, existence analysis, minimizing scheme.}
+\keywords{Corrosion model, moving boundary problem, existence analysis, minimizing scheme}

 \subjclass[2000]{35Q92, 35R37, 35A01, 35A15.}